What is an umbilical hernia?

 - The muscle wall is reinforced with multiple layers of stitches to prevent another hernia.

-- The skin around the belly button is sewn down to the underlying muscle so it will look like an "innie" instead of an "outie."
+- The skin around the belly button is sewn down to the underlying muscle.

 Most children will be able to go home a few hours after surgery.
 However, premature infants and children with certain medical conditions may need to spend one night in the hospital for observation.

 Usually, your child will feel fine again the evening after surgery or by the next morning.
-You will be given a prescription for pain medication for your child.
-Most parents find that only two or three doses are all the child needs for pain control.
-After that, over-the-counter analgesics are usually enough to keep the child comfortable.
+You may be given a prescription for pain medication.
+Most parents find that only a few doses are all the child needs for pain control.
+After that, over-the-counter pain relievers are usually enough to keep the child comfortable.

 As soon as your child is able, he or she can resume normal eating habits.